LupuPaul/year3-story-2018/README.md

 Chapter 3 - Alernative ending added.
 Chapter 3 -Alternate ending , added some supertitions about bread .

+All chapter had a finish to blend with the next chapter.

 .gitignore file created and added file of ideas to it.